 The Sun is Also a Star follows Natasha and Daniel who are two very different people.
 Natasha finds out that she is being deported in less than 24 hours.
-She originally moved to America without becoming an American immigrant because her father had moved there to try to make a living in New York City.
-His plan was to become a famous actor though that kind of fell through.
+Her father’s plan was to become a famous actor though that kind of fell through.
 Now her whole family is gonna have to go back to Jamaica unless Natasha can stop that from happening.

 One day, the two of them cross paths and nothing is ever the same.